wikimedia/jsonschema-tools/README.md

 # Schema versions
 Schemas should be manually and semantically versioned.
 The schema version should be stored in the schema itself.
 You can use that schema version as you would any other software dependency.
 Schemas should be easily findable by software at runtime in order to do validation or schema conversion to different systems (e.g. RDBMS, Kafka Connect, etc.).
-All versions should to be available.

 # Materializing Schemas
 Instead of manually keeping copies of each schema version, this library assists in auto generating schema version files from a single 'current' version file.
 This allows you to modify a single schema file, update the version field, and still keep the previous versions available at a static location path.
+It will also (by default) attempt to dereference any JSON `$ref` pointers so that the full schemas are available staticially in the materialized ones.

 The process of generating dereferenced and static schema version files is called 'materializing'.